 On July 28, 2008, the United States Department of the Interior, Bureau of Land Management ("BLM") submitted an application to appropriate water to the Department of Water Resources ("IDWR").
-IDWR assigned the application number 51-13040.
 On March 25, 2009, the BLM submitted an amended application ("Application") changing the proposed place of use.

-The IDWR caused the application to be published in the Owyhee Avalanche on April 1, 2009 and April 8, 2009, in accordance with Idaho Code 42-203(A) and Rule 40.02.a.i of the Water Appropriation Rules (IDAPA 37.03.08.040.02.a.i).
-The published protest deadline date was April 20, 2009.
+The Application's identification number is 51-13040.
+The protest deadline date was April 20, 2009.
 IDWR received a timely protest against the application from J and J Ranches, Inc ("J&J Ranches").

-On July 31, 2009, the IDWR conducted a prehearing conference.
+On July 31, 2009, IDWR conducted a prehearing conference.
 The BLM and J&J Ranches requested that a hearing be scheduled.